Planned Parenthood sees swift fallout from quitting program

 Published Thursday, August 22, 2019 1:47AM EDT

-The fallout is especially intense in Utah, where Planned Parenthood has been the only provider participating in the nearly 50-year-old Title X program, and will now lose about $2 million yearly in federal funds that helped serve 39,000 mostly low-income, uninsured people.
-It intends to maintain its services -- which include contraception, STD testing and cancer screening -- but is considering charging a small copay for patients who used to get care for free.
+The fallout is especially intense in Utah, where Planned Parenthood has been the only provider participating in the nearly 50-year-old Title X family planning program and will now lose about $2 million yearly in federal funds that helped 39,000 mostly low-income, uninsured people.
+It plans to maintain its services -- which include contraception, STD testing and cancer screening -- but is considering charging a small copay for patients who used to get care for free.

 Planned Parenthood in Minnesota is in a similar situation, serving about 90% of the state's Title X patients, and plans to start charging fees due to the loss of $2.6 million in annual funding.